tumuyan/RealSR-NCNN-Android/README.md

 1. Share one or more images from other apps (e.g. Gallery) to this app
 2. In this app, click `Select Image` to select an image

-Tow ways of running:
+Two ways of running:
 1. chose a model, click the `Run` button and wait some time.
-The photo view will show the result when the progrem finish its work.
+The photo view will show the result when the program finish its work.
 If you like the result, you could click the `Save` button.
 2. input shell command and enter.
 (You can input `help` and get more info)

 input & output